Hpouralireza/crypto_LinearRegression/README.md

 #

-First, we download the desired dataset from the Yahoo Finance Then we check the parameters of the created dataframe and after that, we clean the data We divide the data into two parts, train & test, and give it to the train_test_split algorithm Then, using the obtained values, we use the Linear Regression algorithm
+First, we download the desired dataset from the Yahoo Finance, Then we check the parameters of the created dataframe and after that, we clean the data.

+We divide the data into two parts, train & test, and give it to the train_test_split algorithm Then, with using the obtained values, use the Linear Regression algorithm

 ![Past Predicted & Actual Price](https://github.com/Hpouralireza/crypto_LinearRegression/assets/47522202/16dd84fb-0b11-4dc2-8969-d7e76c9fe50e)